• Home

 Installation and Updates

-Use the Microsoft Store on Windows, or install and update the Ubuntu/Debian package with apt.
+Use the Microsoft Store on Windows, or install the Linux package that fits your distribution.

 Open guide